mckennapsean/dissertation/content/02-background.md

 incorporate aspects such as active learning [@Beyer2016; @Godwin2016;
 @Hearst2016b] and design workshops [@He2017; @Huron2016; @Zoss2016] into the
 classroom, it is important to teach concepts like design thinking to students [@He2017].
-These concepts would emphasize and teach students how to generate ideas broadly and avoid refining ideas too early [@Roberts2015].
-However, novices may struggle in visualization design projects since existing design models outlined in textbooks [@Ware2010; @Shneiderman2004] or research papers [@Munzner2014; @Sedlmair2012b] utilize high-level terminology that is often theory-based and less actionable out of context.
+These concepts teach and emphasize how to generate ideas broadly and how to avoid refining ideas too early [@Roberts2015].
+However, novices may struggle in visualization design projects since existing design models outlined in textbooks [@Ware2010; @Shneiderman2004] and research papers [@Munzner2014;
+@Sedlmair2012b] utilize high-level terminology that is often theory-based and less actionable out of context.
 Simplifying such terminology and focusing on comprehensive aspects [@Kindlmann2016] can aid students to understand and apply concepts more readily.
-Furthermore, steps for the ideation process have been outlined by the five design-sheet methodology [@Roberts2015], but this methodology does not outline steps beyond ideation which would be beneficial for visualization design pedagogy.
+Furthermore, steps for the ideation process have been outlined by the five design-sheet methodology [@Roberts2015], but broader steps beyond just ideation would be beneficial for visualization design pedagogy.
 The design activity framework and worksheets provide such a step-by-step description that increases not only its achievability but actionability as a visualization design process model.